 In August 2012, the troop embarked on it's most ambitious trip to date - an 11 day trip to Wyoming, including four days in Yellowstone National Park and six days backpacking in Grand Teton National Park.

 Another milestone was reached in December of 2014, when Troop 48 celebrated its 50th Anniversary at that year's Court of Honor.
 Well over 100 Scouts, parents, leaders, and alumni showed up to celebrate our 50 years of adventure.

 Now in our second 50 years, Troop 48 continues with what has made us so successful for over half a century - camping, adventure, and independence.
 With old Scouts turned leaders giving to the next generation what was given to them as Scouts, teamed up with dedicated parents and adult leaders who Scouts left the troop long ago, and a great group of kids taking charge of their troop, great things will continue to be possible for the purple.

 Joseph Derr – 1964 – 1984

 Chris Farrell – 2004 – 2009

 Mike McCormick 2009 – present

-Have a Troop 48 memory?
-Add it here by e-mailing the webmaster.
+Have a Troop 48 memory to share?
+E-mail the webmaster.